-PHILO D. HALL is an Associate in the Health Care and Life Sciences practice, in the firm's Washington, DC, office.
+PHILO D. HALL is a Senior Counsel in the Health Care and Life Sciences practice, in the firm's Washington, DC, office.
 Drawing upon nearly 12 years of experience in a series of federal government health policy positions, he brings insight into the legal, policy, budgetary, and political factors influencing federal agency decision making.

 Mr. Hall’s experience includes:

 - Counseling health plans, providers, manufacturers, and related investors on complex reimbursement issues arising under Medicare and Medicaid law and policies

 - Advising health systems, health plans, and providers on the legal and regulatory matters arising under the transition to value-based care reimbursement and accountable care